→ 32084 time and tenses, zatR zAnac, anaDuh

 After

-This rule won't work after
+This rule will work after roots that originally end in

+Exception in advance to RhalorNyat.
 Roots that end in

 This debars Nyat.